tsathoqqua/limadocs/docs/source/player_command/snoopable.rst

 Player Command
 ==============

-See: `privacy <../ingame/privacy.html>`_

-USAGE:  snoopable [on|off]
+USAGE
+   ``snoopable [on|off]``

-This does exactly what the name imples -- it sets whether you are snoopable.
+This does exactly what the name imples - it sets whether you are snoopable.

+..
+TAGS: RST